The forecourt of Paris City Hall is transformed into an urban forest, with the first trees planted!

 What does the greening project involve?

-The planting project will cover 2,500 square meters, including 1,000 square meters of open ground.
-On completion of the work, the forecourt will be home to around 90 large trees, including local species resistant to climate change, such as oak, hornbeam, honey locust and Julian's hackberry.
+The greening project covers a surface area of 2,500 square meters, including 1,000 square meters of open ground.
+Around 25% to 30% of the surface will be planted.
+At the end of the works, the forecourt will be home to around 50 large trees, including local species resistant to climate change, such as oak, hornbeam, honey locust and Julian's hackberry.
 These trees will be accompanied by over 20,000 plants, including shrubs and ferns to create a forest atmosphere.
 Wooded copses will be installed on either side of the forecourt to provide cool, shaded areas.

 Will fountains disappear?